nakunakifi/CWS-WP-Signup/README.md

 # CWS Signup

-A WordPress Plugin that has shortcodes to inject a signup for to post
+A WordPress Plugin that has shortcodes to inject a signup form to a post

 ## Features

 * Simple Shortcodes
-* Client side validation with Parsley
+* Client side validation with parsley.js
 * Customisable POST URL